Beirut, I Love you

 Gufran mantra (forgiveness) painted by Zena el Khalil.
 Left in Khiam Prison.
 2015.

 Young art activist, Lila, hard at work on her Salam mantra (peace).
 Lagos, Nigeria.
 2017

 Student work.
 Lagos, Nigeria.
 2017

-THE INTERNATIONAL MANTRA PEACE GRID ART PROJECT aims to use mantra and art to create a culture of peace through exchange and sacred sound.
+THE INTERNATIONAL MANTRA PEACE PROJECT aims to use mantra and art to create a culture of peace through exchange and sacred sound.